DavidShiel/axway-open-docs/content/en/docs/apim_reference/api_mgmt_config_web.md

 **Demo mode**
 : Select whether demo mode is enabled.
 When this setting is enabled, API Manager automatically generates random data, and displays metrics on the **Monitoring** tab without needing to send traffic through the API Gateway.
 Demo mode is disabled by default.

+**Case-insensitive table sorting**
+: Select whether case-insensitive sorting of data in tables is enabled.
+Case-insensitive table sorting is enabled by default.

 **Trial mode**
 : Select whether trail mode is enabled for all organizations.
 Trial mode allows the API administrator to manage the lifespan of the organization, including any resources that belong to that organization (for example, users or applications).
 When this setting is enabled, API Manager displays **TRIAL** settings for the administrator when editing the organization on the **Client Registry** > **Organizations** page.
 Trial mode is disabled by default.